On the quantitative isoperimetric inequality in the plane with the barycentric distance

-\begin{proof} Let $K_n$ be a minimizing sequence of convex compact sets.
-The uniform bound on $\frac{\delta(K_n)}{\lambda_0^2(K_n)}$ and the definition of $\lambda_0$ imply that $\delta(K_n)$ is uniformly bounded.
+It follows a uniform bound on $\frac{\delta(K_n)}{\lambda_0^2(K_n)}$ and hence using the definition of $\lambda_0$ we have that $\delta(K_n)$ is uniformly bounded.
 Therefore the sets $K_n$ are all contained in a fixed ball, since they are convex and they perimeter is uniformly bounded.

-Theorems \ref{Blaschke} and \ref{hausdorffconvex} give us the existence of a convex compact set towards which $K_n$ converges in the Hausdorff metric.
-Now, as in the previous theorem, there can be two possibilities: \begin{enumerate} \item $K_n$ converges to a ball $B$ in the Hausdorff metric; \item $K_n$ converges to a set $K$ different from a ball in the Hausdorff metric. \end{enumerate} In the next theorem we are going to analyse the first case, proving that $\liminf\limits_{n\to \infty}\frac{\delta(K_n)}{\lambda_0^2(K_n)}>0.406$ which is the value of $\frac{\delta(S)}{\lambda_0^2(S)}$ where $S$ is the stadium of Theorem \ref{AFNthm}.
+Theorems \ref{Blaschke} and \ref{hausdorffconvex} entail the existence of a convex compact set towards which $K_n$ converges in the Hausdorff metric.
+Now, as in the proof of the previous theorem, two possibilities may occur: \begin{enumerate} \item $K_n$ converges to a ball $B$ in the Hausdorff metric; \item $K_n$ converges to a set $K$ different from a ball in the Hausdorff metric. \end{enumerate} In the next theorem we are going to analyse the first case, proving that $\liminf \ratioo >\ratioo(S)=0.406$ where $S$ is the stadium of Theorem \ref{AFNthm}.
 This means that a minimizing sequence cannot converge to a ball.
-Therefore the only possibility for a minimizing sequence is a second one.
-In this case we can prove that $K$ is a minimizer with the same arguments as in the proof of case (2) of Theorem \ref{thmsection3}. \end{proof}
+Therefore the only possibility for a minimizing sequence is the second one.
+In this case we can prove that $K$ is a minimizer by using an analogous argument to that of the proof of case (2) of Theorem \ref{thmsection3}. \end{proof}